 Temazcal ceremonies aren’t exclusive to San José, you can find them across the southern states of Mexico.
 Temazcal – a low-heat sweat lodge, like a sauna – is an indigenous ceremony meant to purify the body, heal the spirit and enrich your health.

-Temazcal Los 4 Elementos (with Shaman Navarro) is located along the main road in San José.
+Temazcal Los 4 Elementos (with Shaman Navarro) is located along the main road in this Oaxaca mushroom town.
 It’s a short walk from the town or you can take a tuk-tuk for just a few pesos.

 With miles and miles of mountains and forests, this town is a hiker’s dream.
 Popular San José del Pacifico hiking routes include continuing uphill behind La Cumbre hostel or to one of the even smaller towns around.
 Another option is to just walk through the magnificent and never-ending forest – like this 3.5-mile route.

 TOP TIP: If you’ve worked up an appetite from a long day of walking or a long day of doing nothing, the best restaurant in town is La Taberna De Los Duendes.
 The restaurant is located on the main road and they serve mouth-watering fresh pasta dishes.